Celebrate Summer with Endless Activities in Door County Wisconsin

 Indulge the child within at Pirate’s Cove Mini Golf and Johnson’s Go Kart Track in Sister Bay.
 Picturesque Ephraim is the place for lunch.
 Wilson’s is a classic soda fountain with mouth-watering hamburgers and the obligatory ice cream cone while you stroll the waterfront.
 Take advantage of the host of water activities, parasailing, jet skiing and boat rentals.
 Hop in the car, 10 minutes to the best sunset casual dining “al fresco” Fred & Fuzzy’s, then a Midsummer’s Music Festival concert, renowned for the stunning and varied settings in which they perform.

 A morning sailing charter is a great way to start the day!
 Bella leaves Ephraim at 10:30 for a two hour tour.
 Lunch is overlooking the shopping bustle in Fish Creek at the Cookery.
 Shops in Egg Harbor will fill an afternoon or drive a short distance to Murphy Park and take a dip in the cool waters of Green Bay.
-Trio restaurant is a must for contemporary Italian cuisine in Egg Harbor and Birch Creek is on the way back to Baileys Harbor, where the big sound of the professional musicians fills a charming, renovated barn!
+Dinner at Parador is lovely tapas with an emphasis on locally produced fresh, fresh food in Egg Harbor.
+Birch Creek is on the way back to Baileys Harbor, where the big sound of the professional musicians fills a charming, renovated barn!

 Set the alarm.
 Charter fishing boats leave the Baileys Harbor marina early to land the big ones!
 Trolling for lake trout and salmon is exhilarating.
 After the boat docks, cross the street for lunch at the Cornerstone Pub.
 An afternoon on the beach at Whitefish Dunes is next followed by a Door County Fish Boil at the Old Post Office in Ephraim, then take in a performance of Door Shakespeare performed under the stars at nearby Bjorklunden.